dylansutterlin/resting_state_hypnosis/README.md

 - **Clustering** : "The clustering coefficient assesses the tendency for any two neighbours of a vertex to be directly connected (or more strongly connected in the weighted case) to each other and can also be termed cliquishness (Hallquist and Hillary 2018; Watts and Strogatz 1998)" (Centeno et al, 2022)
+	Clustering suited for negative weights, implemented in NetworkX library, based on Generalization of Clustering Coefficients to Signed Correlation Networks by G. Costantini and M. Perugini, PloS one, 9(2), e88669 (2014).

 ## 2.5 Prediction of hypnosis-related variables